 Coursework Options: What Works for You?

-Learners can enroll in classes directed by a teacher, classes that use computer-assisted curriculum with teacher guidance or an independent study program with assignments provided by teacher during weekly appointments.
+Learners can enroll in classes directed by a teacher, classes that use the computer-assisted curriculum with teacher guidance or an independent study program with assignments provided by the teacher during weekly appointments.

 Self-Paced Computer-Assisted Learning